jpralves/keyvalues/README.md

 ## How to use it

-- setting a value: objectname.set(keyname, value)
+- putting a key/value: objectname.put(keyname, value)
 - obtaining a value: objectname.get(keyname, value variable)
 - obtaining the number of keys/values: objectname,.size()
 - deleting a key/value: objectname.remove(keyname)